YounesRabeh/basic-projects-Py/README.md

 # basic-projects-Py
-A repository for old crappy python code
+A repository for crappy cross-platform python applications